 As they are typically visible, anchor plates are often simultaneously used as a decorative element of the building.
 Less ornamental ones can be found on more modest buildings or on the sides of buildings, especially those which originally were covered by another building.

-In Lviv, the most common shapes are S’s and X’s but range from an elaborate design to a simple square or line.
+In Lviv, anchor plates are ubiquitous — they can be found on the majority of eighteenth- and nineteenth-century buildings in the city.
+Common shapes are S’s and X’s, but range from an elaborate design to a simple square or line.
 (See examples from other cities here.)

-Examples of elaborate anchor plates:
+Examples of decorative anchor plates

-Balconies or windows where the rods are exposed:
+Examples where the rods are exposed